The Surreal Life: Season 7 (2022)

+Season 8: Villa of Secrets (2024)

 Home media

-Seasons one, two, and five were released in the U.S., but have since been discontinued.
+Seasons one, two, and five were released in the United States, but have since been discontinued.
 All six seasons have been released on DVD in Australia by Shock Records.

 Spin-offs

 The Surreal Life is one of VH1's most spun-off shows, with a complex web of reality series which have had spin-off shows themselves.
 The first spin-off from The Surreal Life was Strange Love, starring Flavor Flav and Brigitte Nielsen, both of season three.
 It premiered in January 2005 and ran for 11 episodes.
 The second spin-off, My Fair Brady, starred Adrianne Curry and Christopher Knight.
 It ran its first season in 2005, concluding with the couple's engagement.
 The second season debuted in the spring 2006, concluding with a wedding.
 The third season premiered on January 20, 2008, and detailed the newlyweds' lives as they prepared to expand their family.

 The Surreal Life: Fame Games reunited cast members of the original Surreal Life series in a competition for cash and prizes.

 Pepa received her own two shows stemming from her popularity on VH1.
 She teamed up with her old partner Cheryl "Salt" James for The Salt-N-Pepa Show, which showcased the two distinct personalities clash on many issues from their break-up as a group in the 1990s to their current reformation.
 The series spanned two seasons.
-In 2010, Pepa also received her own show on VH1 that documented her search for her Mr. Right entitled "Let's Talk About Pep."
+In 2010, Pepa also received her own show on VH1 that documented her search for her Mr. Right, titled Let's Talk About Pep.